r7kamura/mastodon-terraform/README.md

 Note: this variable is not required at the 1st time because we need to create ECR repository before building Mastodon Docker image.

+### TF_VAR_mastodon_docker_image_tag_rails_db_migration

+Mastodon Docker image tag to detect which image to be deployed on ECS for `db:migrate` task.
+Why this value exists is because sometimes you may want to apply database migration before deploying new revision of application.

+e.g. `124`

+Note: this variable is not required at the 1st time because we need to create ECR repository before building Mastodon Docker image.

 ### TF_VAR_mastodon_local_domain

 The domain that your Mastodon instance will run on.